rmman11/ListJavascript/README.md

 # ListJavascript
-This is simple project in javascrip
+This is simple project in javascript

+ to-do list application

 create a list when You are logged